 There are some drawbacks to using a car battery for your CPAP:

-If you’ve ever replaced your car battery for your vehicle, you know how heavy a car battery can be.
+- Car Batteries Can Be Heavy: If you’ve ever replaced your car battery for your vehicle, you’d know how heavy a car battery can be.
 Lugging one in a backpack over long distances can be rough.
-Lithium-ion batteries are a lot lighter, and are much easier to take with you on a long camping trip.
+Lithium-ion batteries are a lot lighter and are much easier to take with you on a long camping trip.

-Here’s a list of some of the most popular machines today and batteries that work well with them:
+Here’s a brief overview of some of the most popular travel machines today and portable camping batteries that work well with them:

-If you want to go camping, it helps to have a travel sized CPAP machine that can fit into small spaces (like a backpack), and is light enough as to not add too much extra weight.
-This will help make it more portable allowing you to pack more equipment than you would if you used a home unit.
+If you want to go camping, it helps to have a travel-sized CPAP machine that can fit into small spaces (like a backpack) and is light enough not to add too much extra weight.
+This will help make it more portable, allowing you to pack more equipment than you would if you used a home unit.

 Most travel CPAPs have a few distinct advantages over home units:

-While there’s no CPAP currently available that has a built-in battery, many people find that the combination of a travel machine and travel battery works just fine.
+While there’s no CPAP currently available with a built-in battery, many people find that the combination of a travel machine and a travel battery works just fine.

 Why is using an inverter such a bad thing?
 Inverters rely on using battery power to do the conversion to AC.
-So not only is the machine drawing power from the battery, the inverter is drawing power from the battery too.
+So not only is the machine drawing power from the battery, the inverter is drawing power from the battery as well.
 This can drain the battery twice as fast as it would if you didn’t use one.
 Sometimes using an inverter is unavoidable.
-Some machines are not DC capable, and therefore will require an AC power source, requiring a battery be converted to AC power.
+Some machines are not DC capable, and therefore will need an AC power source, requiring a battery to be converted to AC power.

-Pro Tip: Consider Charging Your Battery with Solar
+Tip 3: Consider Charging Your Battery With Solar